 You can sleep in the neutral position by lying flat on your back on a mattress that supports the lower lumbar region of the back, as well as when on your side with your legs just slightly bent and the mattress supporting your side.

-When your spine is neutral, the muscles surrounding it can relax[therapeutic comment, a reference should be given for this statement].
+When your spine is neutral, the muscles surrounding it can relax.

-When your spine is not neutral, the muscles become strained, causing tossing, turning, and pain[therapeutic comment, a reference should be given for this statement].
+When your spine is not neutral, the muscles become strained, causing tossing, turning, and pain.

-A mattress that facilitates the proper spinal posture is said to provide orthopaedic support [this suggests a therapeutic benefit, a reference should be given supporting this statement].
+A mattress that facilitates the proper spinal posture is said to provide orthopaedic support.

 Good vs. Bad Mattresses